svetlin-mladenov/eid/README.md

-Easy use of electronic signature
+Easy use of digital signature

 ### How to use

+ * Download `libidprimepkcs11_1.2.3_amd64.deb` from your digital signature provider and place it next to `start.sh`
+ * Insert your secure card
+ * Run

     ./start.sh